pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 Block size is 128.
 Blocks can be:

-* one dimenstional - containing 128 consecutive values,
+* one dimensional - containing 128 consecutive values,
 * two dimensional - containing tiles of 128x128 values.
 More details when 1d and 2d scaling are used are provided later.